If you want to improve your rainmaking results, you need to intentionally start by changing your rainmaking habits.

 We all struggle with balancing our time between running a business, serving clients, and our personal lives.
 However, a consistent investment in a process of business development is the engine that insures the future.

-Converting your rainmaking habits into a process starts by isolating and dedicating time each week where I focus on activities that become the catalyst for business development.
+Converting your rainmaking habits into a process starts by isolating and dedicating time each week where you focus on activities that become the catalyst for business development.

 Everyone’s rainmaking process will be different, but if I am honest with myself, I know what contributes to my business development, versus what is comfortable yet accomplishes nothing.
 So, with a mindset of service, I address the following fundamental activities every Tuesday morning and Thursday afternoon of every week: